-Stephen and Cheryl Mellor were doing a crossword puzzle together on their sun loungers when the attacker struck.
-They sheltered together and told each other "I love you" before the gunman turned on them.
+30 British tourists were killed in a terror attack on a beach resort in Tunisia.
+Cheryl Mellor (pictured) and her husband Stephen sheltered together and told each other "I love you" before the gunman turned on them.
 Cheryl survived with gunshots to her arm and leg.
 Stephen, who tried to block the bullets, did not.

-The assault stole the lives of three generations of one family.
-Adrian Evans, 44, was there with his father, 78-year-old Patrick, and nephew, Joel Richards, age 19.
-All three were fans of the Walsall Football Club.
-Fellow fans laid their scarves down outside the stadium in mourning.
+The attack also killed three generations of one family -- Adrian Evans (second from left), 44, his father Patrick (second from right), 78, and his nephew Joel Richards (right), 19.
+All three were fans of the Walsall Football Club, and fellow fans laid their scarves down outside the stadium in mourning.
+Joel's brother Owen (left), 16, was shot in the shoulder but survived.

-For other families, there was the agony of waiting for news of the worst kind.
-For four days after the attack, the Stocker family tried desperately to reach John and Janet Stocker, on holiday.
-Hotel staff said the couple's clothes were still hanging in their rooms but by Tuesday, Tunisian authorities confirmed they both had been killed.
+For four days after the attack, the Stocker family tried desperately to reach John and Janet Stocker, on holiday in Sousse.
+Hotel staff said the couple's clothes were still hanging in their rooms but by Tuesday, Tunisian authorities confirmed they both had also been killed.